boegel/easybuild-wiki/3rd-EasyBuild-hackathon---meeting-minutes-day-1.md

   * it makes it much safer to build 1000s of packages coming from pkgsrc (at least, at build time!)
   * it will allow to catch osdependencies that now escape unnoticed
   * it seems to be the correct thing to do also in relation to hashdist
-  * no need to build safety features inside easyconfigs, IMHO, that has no clear benefit
+  * Fotis: no need to build safety features inside easyconfigs, IMHO, that has no clear benefit
  * possible directions on how to modify the current namespace (eg. think of lower-case modules):
   * customize modulefiles with sed and change what is needed (can be tricky or risky to be correct)
   * manually cultivate a symlink farm (only good for the first load, deps will be like before)